streamyourcare/awesome-care-streaming/readme.md

 ## Web-based Tools
 - [Opus.Pro](https://opus.pro/) - Auto-clips & captions 90 minutes worth of videos for free.
 - [Chrome Remote Desktop](https://remotedesktop.google.com/) - For remote computer support from trusted-friends and family.
-- [Privacy.Sexy](https://privacy.sexy/) - Hundreds of scripts that aims to give you control of your data on Windows and Mac OSX.
+- [Privacy.Sexy](https://privacy.sexy/) - Hundreds of scripts that aims to give you control of your data on Windows and macOS.
 - [BetterTTV](https://betterttv.com/) - A browser extension for Twitch and YouTube that adds new features, emotes, and more.
 Easily customize your chat, make it easier to read and moderate.
 - [Clipboard History Pro](https://chromewebstore.google.com/detail/clipboard-history-pro-bes/ajiejmhbejpdgkkigpddefnjmgcbkenk) - increase your clipboard history to 250+
 - [Honey: Automatic Coupons & Rewards](https://chromewebstore.google.com/detail/wot-website-security-safe/bhmmomiinigofkjcapegjjndpbikblnp)